-Alongside his solo career (you can find his work under monikers such as OMIC and EeOohe) is one half of the duo Lakker (with Dara Smith aka Arad) on R&S Records, and Noeverything with producer/vocalist Laura Kilty, and Lena Andersson with producer Kyoka.
+Alongside his solo career (you can find his work under monikers such as OMIC and EeOohe) is one half of the duo Lakker (with Dara Smith aka Arad) on R&S Records and Noeverything with producer/vocalist Laura Kilty and Lena Andersson with producer Kyoka.
 And he’s releasing his new album Cracks (Planet Mu) on April 16th, an album that represents a change of scenery and a change of practice from his previous two albums conceptualised and recorded while living in Berlin.
-Cracks grew away from the demands of club life, after moving to a beautiful rural part of Ireland without any outside pressure and connecting into the subtle power of the new environment and reflecting it.
+Cracks grew away from the demands of club life after moving to a beautiful rural part of Ireland without any outside pressure and connecting to the subtle power of the new environment and reflecting it.

-The musician is pragmatic, he resists the virtual world, he likes the connection when pure and real, performative, better if vigorous – detaching himself from the filters of social media and the non-physical experiences of the virtual world.
+The musician is pragmatic; he resists the virtual world, and he likes the connection when pure and real, performative, better if vigorous – detaching himself from the filters of social media and the non-physical experiences of the virtual world.

 Interview by Silvia Iacovcich

-I chose a music career pretty early on, before I finished school.
-I studied music in a formal setting for a while then step by step I made it into a full time thing.
+I chose a music career pretty early on before I finished school.
+I studied music in a formal setting for a while, and then, step by step, I made it into a full-time thing.

 Lots of things and people inspired me.
-Friends and music lovers who introduced me to new music.
+Friends and music lovers introduced me to new music.
 My stepfather, a composer of classical music, inspired me early on with lessons on orchestral music, reading scores and composition.
-The music of Aphex, Autechre, early Warp & Rephlex etc, Morton Feldman, Wu Tang Clan, rave and ‘ardcore, Shut Up and Dance, The Prodigy – lots of things inspired me when I was younger.
-More recently it’s not individual artists that inspire me, but a more general attitude of honesty, sincerity and vulnerability.
+The music of Aphex, Autechre, early Warp & Rephlex etc., Morton Feldman, Wu-Tang Clan, rave and ‘hardcore, Shut Up and Dance, The Prodigy – lots of things inspired me when I was younger.
+More recently, it’s not individual artists that inspire me but a more general attitude of honesty, sincerity and vulnerability.

 Another thing that has been a huge inspiration to me is stand-up comedy.
-I think there’s a huge amount of bravery needed and it can connect and unite in ways no other art form can.
+I think a huge amount of bravery is needed, and it can connect and unite in ways no other art form can.